 With the intent to create a facility that is more environmental friendly, Prevention Genetics decided to go with an energy efficient geothermal heating and cooling system.

-To move forward with the geothermal portion of the project, MEP submitted an application into the Focus on Energy RECIP Incentive Program.
-Prevention Genetics successfully received the full incentive amount to cover 40% of the geothermal cost at approximately $83,000.
+To move forward with the geothermal portion of the project, MEP Associates, LLC (MEP) submitted an application into the Focus on Energy RECIP Incentive Program.
+Prevention Genetics successfully received the full incentive amount to cover 40 percent of the geothermal cost at approximately $83,000.

-The completed geothermal system will utilize (2) 30 ton chiller CLW30 units and (2) 40 ton chiller CLW40 units.
-The heat recovery chillers will be connected to a horizontal (directional) Bore field adjacent to the building.
-The Bore field will consists of three interconnected sections containing 17 rows of double stacked bores at a length of 250 feet.
-A water/glycol mixture will be pumped through the Bore field where thermal energy will either be extracted or deposited depending on the conditioning needs inside the building.
+The completed geothermal system will utilize two 30-ton chiller CLW30 units and two 40-ton chiller CLW40 units.
+The heat recovery chillers will be connected to a horizontal (directional) bore field adjacent to the building.
+The bore field will consists of three interconnected sections containing 17 rows of double stacked bores at a length of 250 feet.
+A water/glycol mixture will be pumped through the bore field where thermal energy will either be extracted or deposited depending on the conditioning needs inside the building.